 Since no soil samples were collected and analyzed as part of the generator installation project; any future projects on site, including any to expand, alter, or remove the infrastructure associated with the generator will include analysis of the soil to be impacted by project activities prior to project approval.
 Decisions on soil disturbance activities and the disposition of any excavated soil will be made based on the results of sample analysis.
-The expanded LUC footprint has been incorporated into the GP, and the Environmental Flight will ensure that the new footprint becomes a part of the GP upgrade, as described in section 2.1.
+The expanded LUC footprint has been incorporated into the web-based GP.

-The 2006 inspection of the LUCs at SD043 found that administrative controls are adequately enforcing the restriction, so physical barriers (i.e., fences) are not needed.
-There is no evidence that any soil disturbances in the vicinity of the concrete pad and generator took place in 2006.
+The 2007 inspection of the LUCs at SD043 found that administrative controls are adequately enforcing the restriction, so physical barriers (i.e., fences) are not needed.
+There is no evidence that any soil disturbances in the vicinity of the concrete pad and generator took place in 2007.
 Photograph 8 in Appendix B shows the east side of the generator and pad south of Building 916, and photograph 9 shows the warning signs in relation to the west side of the controlled area at SD043.